andreipfeiffer/css-in-js/README.md

 #### ✅ Global styles

-All solutions offer a way to define global styles, some with a separate API.
+All solutions offer a way to define global styles, some with a dedicated API.

-- **Compiled** is the only library that don't have a dedicated API for global styles at the moment, bit it's [planned](https://github.com/atlassian-labs/compiled/issues/62)
+- **Compiled** is the only library that doesn't have a dedicated API for global styles at the moment, but it is [planned](https://github.com/atlassian-labs/compiled/issues/62)

 <br />

 #### ✅ SSR

-All solutions offer Server-Side Render support, and are easy to integrate with by Next.js.
+All solutions offer Server-Side Render support, and are easy to integrate with Next.js.

 <br />